meffie/virt-lab/playbooks/README.md

 ## Running the playbooks

-Playbooks may be run `virt-lab` by setting the `postcreate` option in `virt-lab.cfg` to run `ansible-playbook` directory, or to run a shell script which runs `ansible-playbook`.
+Specify a `postcreate` option to run the playbooks automatically after the guest have been created. `ansible-playbook` may be run directly, or alternatively, a shell script may be specified which can run one or more playbooks, and well as other local commands.

-Use the `scripts/inventory.sh` shell script to generate a dynamic inventory of the guests created by `virt-lab`.
-Additional host and group variables can be provided with additional `ansible-playbook` `-i` options.
+Use the ansible-playbook `-i {scriptdir}/inventory.sh` option to generate a dynamic inventory of the guests created by `virt-lab`.
+Host groups and host variables can be specified in the `virt-lab.cfg`.
+Additional static variables can be specifed with multiple ansible-playbook `-i` command line arguments.

 ### Running ansible-playbook directly.